-The comment period for scoping extends 30 days from September 20, 2023 to October 20, 2023.
-During this period, OCIDA will hold a public scoping meeting on October 11, 2023 at 6:30 PM to obtain input from the public.
+The comment period for the scoping process was extended beyond the minimum required 30 days from September 20, 2023, to October 31, 2023.
+During this period, OCIDA held a public scoping meeting on October 11, 2023, at 6:30 PM to obtain input from the public.
+Everyone who registered or asked to speak was given the opportunity to submit a verbal comment.

-The scoping meeting will have simultaneous Spanish and American Sign Language interpretation.
-For additional language translation services or special needs assistance, please contact OCIDA five (5) business days prior to the meeting at: (315) 435-3770 or email: micron@ongov.net.
+The scoping meeting provided simultaneous Spanish and American Sign Language interpretation.
+No additional language translation services or special needs assistance were requested.